 Finally, the document identifies investment priorities and creates a framework for how the plan might be implemented over time.
 As part of this plan's development, one interpretive element was prioritized by stakeholders for immediate implementation.
-The segregation to integration exhibit will be complete by spring 2021.
+The John Chavis Memorial Park: Past to Present exhibit will be complete by spring 2021.